Interesting Facts about Mecca and Medina

 • The Quba Mosque, located on the outskirts of Medina, is the first mosque ever built.

 • Before the emergence of Islam, Medina was known as Yathrib.
-The name was later changed to Al-Madinah al-Munawwarah, reflecting its enlightened status in Islam.
+Later, the name changed to Al-Madinah al-Munawwarah, reflecting its enlightened status in Islam.

 FAQs